C4KEW4LK/birdnet_display/README.md

 - Displays the IP address (including a QR code) of the Raspberry Pi on the webpage
 - Displays a list of bird species from a CSV or text file
 - Shows cached images and info for each species
+- Caches images for all birds in the species list so the app can work completely offline and still display birds
 - Simple web interface (see `static/index.html`)
 - Easily extensible for new species or image data